 - establish effective programs and reallocate resources to where they are needed most

-- Our reports or analyses will never identify any single student.
+Note: These reports do not provide any connections between specific student identities and their experiences—that data is still being analyzed.
+Our reports or analyses will also never identify any single student.
 By law, the Peel board cannot reveal individualized information for any student/parent who completes the census.

-If you have any questions regarding the Student Census, view our Student Census resources page or contact the Research and Accountability department at
+Student Census, contact the Research and Accountability department at